oil in, oil out. but is it acne-safe? - UPDATED MARCH 2025

 so we've got the topical side of things covered. but what about ingesting these oils - do they cause acne to form or increase inflammation internally? or both?!

-we tell clients to definitely avoid coconut oil (cloggy!!), soybean oil (soy = estrogen mimickers = will induce hormone imbalances = acne on the lower half of the face), corn (gmo and makes you more oily!) and vegetable oil (which is usually a mix of soybean and corn oil - click here to read more about this).
+we tell clients to definitely avoid coconut oil (cloggy!!), soybean oil (soy = estrogen mimickers = will induce hormone imbalances = acne on the lower half of the face), corn (gmo and makes you more oily!) and vegetable oil (which is almost always pure soybean oil, or often mixed corn oil - click here to read more about this).

 we've had a ton of clients break out from coconut oil topically, but also it seems to inflame client's acne as well. non-inflamed acne clients who cleared up, tried cooking with coconut oil, and came back not only broken out, but with inflamed, cystic acne. so not only are you breaking out around the mouth because it's passing through your lips while eating it, it also swells up the acne you already have. awesome!